Wedding Photography at Fulham Library

 Fulham Library as a Wedding Venue

-As a new venue, the library has maintained its original features, making for a fantastic experience for the bride and groom.
+As a new venue, the library has maintained its original features, creating a fantastic experience for the bride and groom.

 Wedding ceremonies take place in the Exhibition Hall on the first floor.
-The guests must pass through the Fine Art Collection Corridor (see photos at top and below) to get there.
+The guests must pass through the Fine Art Collection Corridor to get there.

-The corridor comprises a long hallway full of glass-fronted, dark oak bookshelves running the entire length from floor to ceiling.
+The corridor comprises a long hallway full of glass-fronted, dark oak bookshelves running from floor to ceiling.
 It makes for a fabulous backdrop for the bridal party to make their entrance.
-It is also well worthwhile to spend time here with the newly-weds after their ceremony and drinks reception.
+Spending time with the newlyweds after their ceremony and drinks reception is worthwhile.

-Here’s part of the sequence as the bridal party enter the Exhibition Hall:
+Here’s part of the sequence as the bridal party enters the Exhibition Hall:

 The bride waits with her father at the end of the Fine Art Collection Corridor just before entering for her marriage ceremony.